Marchwood Military Port: History

 The port again found use during the Falklands War, when it was employed to transport men and equipment to the Falkland Islands.
 The port aided Operation Corporate as a launching point for the Royal Fleet Auxiliaries Round Table class landing ships, armoured vehicles were also transported from Marchwood to the Europic Ferry via Mexeflote and then on to the Falklands.
 The port also became a massive assembly area for cargo and armoured vehicles which were subsequently forwarded to Southampton for transportation to the Falklands as required.
 At the conclusion of the war the port was used to receive 80 war dead, who were kept in the cargo shed, before being processed and returned to their families for funerals.

 After the Falklands it became clear to the UK government that the base in Marchwood had been highly important in the war, and so the government spent £18 million on upgrading and improving the base, which only had a single jetty at the time.
 The Quartermaster General, appointed after the war, commented on the previous makeshift style of the port, saying that when he was assigned the job he was told to "get the Army some decent boots and sort out Marchwood", to which Major Robin Barton replied "At Marchwood, General, we are not too fussed about the boots".

-Nonetheless, the port was expanded considerably, with administration blocks being put in, as well as the Falklands deep water jetty, and training facilities.
+The port was expanded considerably, with administration blocks being put in, as well as the Falklands deep water jetty, and training facilities.
 The water front is left clear for cargo and loading.
 The expansion of the port has become subject of a short documentary, meant for civil engineers.

 In 2000 proposals were made to implement a separate, civilian, container port and access roads in close proximity to Marchwood.
 In a Parliamentary question, a Member of Parliament asked the Government whether the Ministry of Defence could accept such building works.
 The response was "yes," provided the Armed Forces' security and other requirements were taken into account, including in the planning process.
 The expansion has since been implemented.

-The base also contains a small standard gauge diesel powered railway network that transports freight and occasionally passengers around the site.
-It is connected to the main network of Railways in the United Kingdom, allowing freight trains to access the port and is regularly used to transport military vehicles and materiel to and from the port.

 The port is now used largely by the Royal Fleet Auxiliary, as a base for their ships, including their amphibious ships, but it is also still employed for military cargo and personnel movement.

+In October 2010, it was reported that the port was to be sold to a private operator, but that no firm decision had been made regarding the future use of the port by the military.

+In November 2015 the Ministry of Defence awarded Solent Gateway Ltd (SGL), a joint venture between the Scottish Government's David MacBrayne and logistics company GBA Group, a 35-year concession to operate the port from 2016 until 2051.

+In August 2020, it was announced that the port would be converted to civilian use, with the Ministry of Defence retaining use of an element of the port.

+In February 2023 the entire shareholding in operator SGL was acquired by Associated British Ports (ABP).